Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 \subsection{NUMA-Aware Optimization}

-Modern multi-socket servers are NUMA: each CPU has faster access to memory on its local socket than on remote sockets.
-If left to the default OS policies, the memory for a process may be spread across NUMA nodes in a suboptimal way, and threads may migrate between sockets, incurring costly remote memory accesses.
-Often this is controlled in the HPC setting by pinning MPI processes to NUMA regions, but this approach is sub-optimal in QuEST, due to the additional memory buffers associated with MPI communication increasing the memory overhead.
-Thereby, in this section, we focus on two strategies to optimize memory placement and thread affinity on a dual-NUMA system.
+Modern multi-socket servers employ NUMA, where each socket has local memory with higher bandwidth and lower latency than remote memory connected through inter-socket links such as UPI or Infinity Fabric.
+Without NUMA-awareness--i.e., if left to the default OS policies--the memory of a process may be spread across sockets in a suboptimal way, and threads may migrate between nodes, leading to costly remote memory accesses.
+In multi-threaded simulations such as QuEST, these effects can severely limit scaling efficiency if threads frequently access data residing on another socket.
+While in distributed-memory (MPI-based) settings this issue is often mitigated by binding MPI ranks to NUMA regions, our focus here is on single-process, multi-threaded execution where such process-level pinning is not directly applicable.
+Therefore, in this section, we employ two complementary strategies to optimize memory placement and thread affinity on a dual- (multi-) NUMA system.